Rothschild & Co: Jürg Heer scandal

-Dr. Jürg Heer worked for Rothschild Bank AG (since October 2018 Rothschild & Co.
+Jürg Heer worked for Rothschild Bank AG (since October 2018 Rothschild & Co.
 Bank AG) in Zurich for more than twenty years, the last nine as its credit manager.
 He was dismissed in June 1992.
-Heer was accused of taking kickbacks of more than US$20 million in exchange for making unsecured and unapproved loans to the German and Canadian real estate magnate Karsten von Wersebe resulting in a loss of US$155 million to the bank.
+Heer was accused of taking kickbacks of more than US$20 million in exchange for making unsecured and unapproved loans to the German-Canadian real estate magnate Karsten von Wersebe, resulting in a loss of US$155 million to the bank.
 In 1998, in the district court of Zurich, Heer confessed that he embezzled about US$33 million from Rothschild Bank AG between 1986 and 1992.
 The Rothschild family committed CHF 150 million to supporting its bank in recovering from one of the then largest financial frauds in Switzerland.

 NM Rothschild & Sons Ltd vs. Rothschild & Co (UK) Ltd

 On 27 January 2009 NM Rothschild & Sons Ltd filed under s.69(1)(b) of the UK Companies Act 2006 for a change of name of the respondent company, Rothschild & Co (UK) Ltd, which had been registered since 31 October 2008.
 The Company Names Tribunal found for the applicant and ordered the respondent to change its name or else have its name changed by the adjudicator, as well as to pay the applicant's costs.